paleobiologyGrader/Paleobiology-1/Reading 5 Review.md

 driver makes sense.
 The paper provides an example: if a tropical forest is cleared and an exotic crop is planted, virtually all native species will be extirpated regardless of nitrogen deposition or climate change.

-2. Things you liked about the paper
+## Things you liked about the paper

 This article is rich in biome-level predictions.
 If, for example, the reader is concerned specifically with the effect of a given driver on a given biome, they will likely be able to find a reasonable prediction of that driver's severity for that ecosystem simply by reading the paper's text.
 These smaller predictions rest within a framework of global-scale predictions that are by necessity less specific, but still useful.
 The article succeeds in its basic goal of creating and interpreting a model.

-3. Things you did not like about the paper
+## Things you did not like about the paper

 There are a lot of assumptions made here.
 It seems as though half the statements in the paper begin with, "we assume that..."
-It is understandable that a scenario designed to predict an extraordinarily complex biological system for almost a century into the future would have to make some assumptions, but there are so many that one eventually starts to lose faith in the predictive accuracy of the model.
-It is a little surprising that marine ecosystems are not examined at all in this study, especially when freshwater ecosystems were included.
+It is understandable that a scenario designed to predict an extraordinarily complex biological system for almost a century into the future would have to make some assumptions, but there are so many that one eventually starts to lose faith in the predictive accuracy of the model. `Many of your classmates felt the same way` It is a little surprising that marine ecosystems are not examined at all in this study, especially when freshwater ecosystems were included.
 Of course, truly accurate scenarios for oceans' responses to global biodiversity change would probably require a separate scenario (and article) to themselves, but what about their effects on the terrestrial and freshwater systems?
 If any improved or further studies are carried out, incorporating marine systems would be my first recommendation.

-4. Evaluate the graphs and figures (if any)
+## Evaluate the graphs and figures (if any)
 This article has three figures: Figure 1 is a bar graph for the relative global importance of each driver of change in biodiversity; Figure 2 is a similar bar graph, but divided into a separate graph for each biome; Figure 3 is a series of three world maps describing the expected change in biodiversity.
 Figures 1 and 2 are simple and easy to understand.
 Figure 3, however, is very strange: what are the units of biodiversity change?
 Without understanding what the numbers mean, the colors don't have any real significance, so the whole graph is a waste of space.

+> Harsh words!